develop-me/bootcamp--week-07-08--laravel/challenges/01-vagrant/README.md

 1. Finally turn on/create your Vagrant machine with `vagrant up`

+Note: after creating a Vagrant box (after doing `vagrant up`) you don’t want to rename the folder your Vagrantfile is in OR move/rename any of the parent folders (e.g. week-7 to week7).

 ## Using the VM

 1. Create a file (use your imagination) in your `mysql` directory